RobertAndion/Discord_Music_Bot/README.md

 **Important:** You must also place your discord bot token in the .env file where prompted.

+### Docker
+If you wish to run the bot in a docker container the Docker folder provides a dockerfile to do so.
+In order to use the file place the github files in a folder named Bot, then place the dockerfile on the same level as the Bot folder (not inside) then run a normal build command.
+First set the correct .env and Playlist folder (if you have existing playlists) and they will automatically be brought into the container.
+You can also set up crontab to run the sh files on startup for automatic bot restore on a reboot.

 ### How to install packages

 First ensure that you have python3 installed on your system, to do so enter python3 into a terminal